honghuzhonggong/blog-starter-kit/_posts/5-this-is-not-the-end.md

 As Churchill said, "Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning."

-We will restructure the project to make it cross-platform, allowing the core experience of KB Translator to break through the boundaries of Windows and run smoothly on macOS, Linux, browser, iOS and Android.
+We will restructure the project to make it cross-platform, allowing the core experience of File Translator to break through the boundaries of Windows and run smoothly on macOS, Linux, browser, iOS and Android.